 5. Sommers, Roseanna et al., “Focus Groups Highlight That Many Patients Object To Clinicians’ Focusing On Costs,” Health Affairs, Vol. 32, No. 2 (Feb.
 2013).

 6. Frost, Amanda and David Newman, Spending on Shoppable Services in Health Care, Health Care Cost Institute, Washington, D.C.
 (March 2016).
 See also: White, Chapin and Megan Eguchi, Reference Pricing: A Small Piece of the Health Care Price and Quality Puzzle, National Institute for Health Care Reform, Washington, D.C.
 (Oct.
 1, 2014).
-Available at:

 7. Ibid.
 Note: This analysis comports with CMS estimates finding that consumer out-of-pocket costs represent just 13% of total spending (for shoppable and urgent services).
 This finding is also aligned with an earlier study by White and Eguchi (2014).